AnChain.AI Deploys Next-Gen Web3 Analytics On Elrond To Boost Compliance And Fraud Prevention

-SAN FRANCISCO, May 10, 2022 /PRNewswire/ -- Elrond Network, the developer of internet-scale blockchain infrastructure for Web3 payments, DeFi and the new Metaverse economy, has announced the completion of their integration with AnChain.AI, the AI-powered next-gen blockchain analytics platform.
+San Francisco, California--(Newsfile Corp. - May 10, 2022) - Elrond Network, the developer of internet-scale blockchain infrastructure for Web3 payments, DeFi and the new Metaverse economy, has announced the completion of the integration with AnChain.AI, the AI-powered next-gen blockchain analytics platform.

 This integration has strategic implications for Elrond's recent moves into traditional and blockchain-based digital payments infrastructure.
 Through consecutive acquisitions, Elrond has expanded its portfolio to include an e-money license, a Virtual Asset Service Provider (VASP) license, and the ability to issue debit cards, all valid throughout the entire European Economic Area.

-AnChain's industry leading blockchain analytics capabilities has made the AI-driven platform an indispensable tool for the forensics and compliance capabilities of major financial institutions such as the US SEC (Securities and Exchange Commission), governments, digital asset exchanges and other VASPs and financial institutions.
+AnChain's industry-leading blockchain analytics capabilities has made the AI-driven platform an indispensable tool for the forensics and compliance capabilities of major financial institutions such as the US SEC (Securities and Exchange Commission), governments, digital asset exchanges and other VASPs and financial institutions.
+Adopters of Elrond can now leverage this important technology to maintain secure and compliant operations.

-"We are at an inflection point where enterprises and governments are rapidly realizing that blockchain technology has become indispensable for efficiency increase and sustainable growth," said Dr Victor Fang, CEO & Co-founder of AnChain.AI.
-"The AnChain Web3 security suite will complement Elrond's promising technology and give it an important edge that will enable it to meet the influx of new institutional demand."
+"We are at an inflection point where enterprises and governments are rapidly realizing that blockchain technology has become indispensable for efficiency increase and sustainable growth," said Victor Fang, Ph.D, CEO of AnChain.AI,.
+"The AnChain.AI Next-Gen Web3 Analytics Suite will complement Elrond's promising technology and give it an important edge that will enable it to meet the influx of new institutional demand."

-The AnChain toolset will provide applications using Elrond Network blockchain technology with the ability to quickly make sense of large data sets pertaining to on-chain transactions.
+The AnChain.AI Next-Gen Web3 Analytics Suite will provide applications using Elrond Network blockchain technology with the ability to quickly make sense of large data sets pertaining to on-chain transactions, powered by Machine Learning and Artificial Intelligence.
 This will bolster the ability of organizations to avoid interactions with addresses flagged for illicit activities, prevent fraud attempts and help with the tracking and recovery of misappropriated digital assets.

 With the powerful AI-driven security toolkit deployed on top of its internet-scale infrastructure, the Elrond Network establishes itself as a leader in the push for the adoption of blockchain technology in organizations, nations and international institutions, and for the creation of a new digital financial system at a global scale.